-'''

 LIMIT_WEST = 8.
 LIMIT_EAST = 10.
 LIMIT_NORTH = 48.

-'''

-'''

 LIMIT_SOUTH = 46.

-'''

 Because we do not specify the PFT's we want to simulate, ORCHIDEE will read the default PFT map for this pixel.
+When running on 1-pixel, you also need to desactivate the routing scheme.
+This is done by setting ROUTING=off in sechiba.card.